pombredanne/prtenant/CHECKLIST.md

 Build Checklist
 ---------------

-1. Update the manifests (JSON, XML)
+1. Update CHANGES.txt
-2. Update the documents (CHANGES, README)
+2. Update the README
-3. Build the new version
+3. Update the manifests (JSON and XML)
-4. Deploy the new CRX and the XML manifest to the server
+4. Build and deploy the new version
 5. Update GitHub